EliAndrewC/l7r/setting/l7r.md

 - Lightning, used in single combat, is dedicated to King Yan
 - Retirement, used in executions, is dedicated to Wei Tin

 Emma-O is the fortune of death, recognized throughout the Empire since the dawn of civilization.
-However, there is no Grand Abbot of Emma-O, and temples to Emma-O are all in remote locations to avoid attracting the her attention in populated areas.
+However, there is no Grand Abbot of Emma-O, and temples to Emma-O are all in remote locations to avoid attracting her attention in populated areas.
 The order of Emma-O is known as the Order of the Peaceful Repose, and specializes in pacifying upset ghosts and helping them return to Jigoku.
 There is at least one monastery to Emma-O in every clan, as the services of the Order of the Peaceful Repose will inevitably be required in every clan at some point.

 A few well-established truths which are important to remember about the fortunes: